-State law provides that members of the LBC must be appointed "on the basis of interest in public affairs, good judgment, knowledge and ability in the field of action of the department for which appointed, and with a view to providing diversity of interest and points of view in the membership."
-LBC members receive no pay for their service on the commission.
+State law provides that members of the LBC must be appointed "on the basis of interest in public affairs, good judgment, knowledge and ability in the field of action of the department for which appointed, and with a view to providing diversity of interest and points of view in the membership."7 LBC members receive no pay for their service on the commission.
 However, they are entitled to travel expenses reimbursement and per diem authorized for members of boards and commissions under AS 39.20.180.
 A biographical summary of the current members of the LBC can be found on the LBC website.

-6 AS 39.05.060(d)
+- 6 AS 39.05.060(d) - 7 AS 39.05.060(b)